-Jesus Christ's miracle of feeding the five thousand people who had assembled to hear His message is the only miracle that all four gospels record.
-Martin Collins explains how Jesus used the circumstances to teach His disciples lessons that they would be able to use in their ministries after His death.
+Christ's miracle of feeding the 5,000 is the only miracle that all four gospels record.
+Jesus used the circumstances to teach His disciples lessons for after His death.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.